vinhdang84/split/README.md

 ### Prerequisites
 To install and run locally for Mac:
-You'll need XCode, Homebrew, and NodeJS, and npm
+You'll need XCode, Homebrew, and NodeJS, and NPM version 5.6

 XCode is free and you can find it in the
 [Apple App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)